armadaproject/armada-jupyter/docs/design/initial-design.md

 ### Accessing the JupyterLab pod

-After the deployment has been created, the user will be able to access the jupyterlab pod by visiting the URL that is printed to the console.
+After the deployment has been created, the user will be able to access the JupyterLab pod by visiting the URL that is printed to the console.

-The console will also print the token needed to access the jupyterlab pod.
+The console will also print the token needed to access the JupyterLab pod.

 ## Future Considerations

 - Build custom images for setups that are common within G-Research
 - Support a range of languages
-- Support more than just juypterlab (e.g VSCode for C#)
+- Support more than just JupyterLab (e.g VSCode for C#)
 - Renaming the project to something more generic (e.g. Armada Labratory, Armada Interactive)
 - Support a range of authentication methods as required by GR